lukemadera/grunt-buildfiles/README.md

 				css: ['filePathsCss']
 			}

+	@param {Boolean} [uglify] Special case - set this flag to set customMinifyFile to the files		//@todo - make this dynamic rather than hardcoded..

 @param {Object} files Files to write/template with grunt.file.write.
 Define a new key for each file to write, key item is and object of:
 	@param {String} src The grunt template file to use to build/write the final file
 		@example